Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Results

 \subsection{Effect of the Relaxation Variable}

-In this subsection, we investigate the impact of the relaxation variable $\rho$.
-The introduction of the relaxation variable allows the gradient to navigate motions that break contact, thanks to the smooth curve in the relaxed complementarity constraint.
-To evaluate this, we conducted a 2D simulation with a planar quadruped robot, consistent with the settings from our earlier publication~\citep{kim2022contact}.
-The contact-implicit MPC solely employed a regulating cost with a fixed reference configuration.
+We investigate the impact of the relaxation variable $\rho$, which allows the gradient to navigate motions that involve breaking contact.
+We conducted a 2D simulation with a planar quadruped robot, following the settings from our earlier work~\citep{kim2022contact}.
+The framework solely employed a regulating cost with a fixed reference configuration.
 Figure~\ref{figure:relaxationVariableCost} (a) illustrates the 2D setup and Figure~\ref{figure:relaxationVariableCost} (b) maps the average cost against the relaxation variable.